chandikajayaweera/MoCap-Suit/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).

+### What this means:

+- You are free to share and adapt this work for non-commercial purposes
+- You must provide appropriate credit to the original author (Nambige C Jayaweera)
+- You cannot use this work for commercial purposes without permission

+For more details, see the [full license text](https://creativecommons.org/licenses/by-nc/4.0/legalcode).

 ## Acknowledgments